 |Traditional steel: Barellia’s SLX is not light, but offers reasonable durability at an attractive price.|

 The clear result of the test is surprising, and gratifying, because it shows that a fundamental rethinking of design can work to the advantage of all of the desired positive characteristics: durability, stiffness and minimal weight are not mutually exclusive.
 There is no question that this result will determine many future customer choices.

 Still, the result needs interpretation, to avoid misunderstandings.
 We do not consider any of the tested frames to be worrisome, or even dangerous.
 Even with the “worse” frames in this test, most cyclists who ride racing bicycles will become unhappy with the color of a bicycle before it reaches the end of its expected lifetime.
-Strong and heavy riders who apply strong forces to a frame should, however, seek out the frames which have been shown more durable.
+Strong and heavy riders should, however, seek out the frames which have been shown more durable.

 Because only single samples were tested, no statement is possible either about quality, or about the statistical distribution within a series.
 With welding and brazing, considerable deviations from the results of sample testing are not unusual.
 For these reasons, it makes little sense to make comparisons between frames for which results were close.
 The more general ordering, rather than a difference of 10,000 or 20,000 stress cycles, is important.
 The Time frame, for example (182,000 stress cycles), and the Russian titanium frame (160,000), are in the same league.
 And, aside from all of the imponderables of the single-sample testing, the test as a whole validates the concept of durable lightweight construction.
 The results with lightweight and intensively designed frames cluster together at the upper end of the scale of results, those with the inexpensive and heavier frames, at the bottom.